ravnhq/JS-Nerdery-Challenges/QUESTIONS.md

 #### Do you know how and when to use let and/or const?
 Provide examples.

-We use let and const declaring a variable with the corresponding command followed by the name that we want for the variable to be called.
-Let is useful when we want that the content of the variable can be changed eventually, while we use const for the opposite when we don't want it.
+We use let and const for declaring a variable.
+To do so we need to use the corresponding command followed by the name that we want for the variable to be called.
+Let is useful when we want that the content of the variable can be changed eventually, while we use const for the opposite when we don't.

 ```javascript
 // Declaring with let